 The Company uses a recognition threshold and a measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Benefits from tax positions are recognized in the financial statements only when it is more likely than not that the tax position will be sustained upon examination by the appropriate taxing authority that would have full knowledge of all relevant information.
 A tax position that meets the more-likely-than-not recognition threshold is measured at the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
 Tax positions that previously failed to meet the more-likely-than-not recognition threshold are recognized in the first subsequent financial reporting period in which that threshold is met.
-Previously recognized tax positions that no longer meet the more-likely-than-not recognition threshold are derecognized in the first subsequent financial reporting period in which that threshold is no longer met.
+Previously recognized tax positions that no longer meet the more-likely-than-not recognized in the first subsequent financial reporting period in which that threshold are derecognized in the first subsequent financial reporting period in which that threshold are derecognized in the first subsequent financial reporting period in which that threshold are derecognized in the first subsequent financial reporting period in which that threshold are derecognized in the first subsequent financial reporting period in which that threshold are derecognized in the first subsequent financial reporting period in which that threshold is no longer met.
 Interest and penalties associated with uncertain tax positions are classified as income tax expense.
-At December 31, 2016 and 2015, the Company did not have a tax position that failed to meet the more-likely-than-not recognition threshold.
+At December 31, 2017 and 2016, the Company did not have a tax position that failed to meet the more-likely-than-not recognition threshold.